GT-ARC/opaca-core/doc/validation.md

 ## Arrays

-For Array, the `array` type is used.
+For Arrays, the `array` type is used.
 When defining an array as a parameter, it is necessary to additionally define the type of the array's items using the `Parameter.ArrayItems` class.
 The `type` can then be any primitive or complex type.
 It can also be an array, in that case, the item type has to be